digi-ron/AU-Falcon-SPUD-Project/Electrical/BrakeSwitch/BrakeSwitch.md

 1. reverse all previous steps to reinstall, ensuring that the switch has:
     - The open side on the driver side of the brake booster lever
     - The closed side on the passenger side of the brake booster lever
-    - been secured in using the green plastic ring and retaining pin
+    - Been secured in using the green plastic ring and retaining pin
-    - is electrically connected to the loom
+    - Is electrically connected to the loom

     ![Brake switch installation layout](./brake-switch-layout.jpg)